auliyafitri/AI-robot-control/README.md

 ```
 catkin_make
 ```
-### Now we need to change the path of the mesh files in the pickbot_world.sdf file
+### Now we need to change the path of the mesh files in the pickbot.world file
-### go to the following directory
+### Go to the following directory
 ```
-catkin_ws/src/Pickbot/pickbot_simulation
+catkin_ws/src/Pickbot/pickbot_simulation/worlds
 ```
-### open the pickbot_world.sdf file and change the four pathes  of dae and stl files to your correct path
+### Open the pickbot.world file and change the four pathes  of dae and stl files to your correct path
 ```
 /home/robotics/catkin_ws/src/Pickbot/pickbot_simulation/meshes/ur10/collision/Pickbot_Schubladenregal_offen.stl
 ```
-### make all python files executable in the pickbot_training package
+### Make all python files executable in the pickbot_training package
 ```
 cd catkin_ws/src/Pickbot/pickbot/training/src
 ```
-### navigate to the different subfolders 1_OpenAI Baselines/DeepQ, 2_Environment, 3_Evaluation and 4_Own Impelemtations of Algorythms and make in each direktory all python files executable by entering into terminal in each directory
+### Navigate to the different subfolders 1_OpenAI Baselines/DeepQ, 2_Environment, 3_Evaluation and 4_Own Impelemtations of Algorythms and make in each direktory all python files executable by entering into terminal in each directory
 ```
 chmod +x *
 ```